RainyTong/UCInspire-2019/Weekly Records/Week-01.md

   3. Dumped all temperature and moisture from 2013 to 2019 into database.
   4. Labeled some tweet data but the database connection had some problems.

+### Saturday 7.6

+- Fun BBQ day at Zhikai Zhu's house with all the SUSTechers.

+### Sunday 7.7

+- Staying at dorm all day.